 Looking for variations?
 Add watercress for a boost in Vitamin C, or throw in some avocado and prawns for a refreshing Asian-style salad.

 Fiesta salad is a Mexican-flavored dish packed with salsa, ranch dressing, sour cream, and a mix of veggies.

-Fiesta is a Spanish word for feast.
-And with this bright and delectable dish on the table, you’d feel like you’re in a celebration!
+Fiesta is a Spanish word for party.
+And with this bright and delectable dish on the table, you’ll certainly feel like you’re at a celebration!